waferson/ca/Session 2/05-python/README.md

-# Python for Customer Analytics
+#Â Python for Customer Analytics

 We can use [Python](https://www.python.org) for Customer Analytics as well.
 While is not the goal of this course.
 In each of the session you can check and practice some examples.